 My Aromatic Red Rice with Leeks and Herbs is a dish that needs no introduction.
 Have you ever heard of red rice?
 Have you ever had the pleasure to taste or cook red rice?

 Browsing the aisle in a supermarket is a past time of mine.
 I have always seen packages of red rice but was never motivated to buy it.
 It is not until I had a conversation with my neighbor who is originally from Thailand, that I became a bit more interested.

 A few weeks ago, my neighbor surprised me with a small bag of red rice.
 From what I understand, once you find a type or variety you like, it is best to stick with it.
 Because I have not seen the packaging, I am not able to share it with you.
 But I will share that it is a type of jasmine rice.

 I have learned that Red Rice cooks almost the same way as brown rice.
 The ratio 2 to 1 is required when cooking red rice, whereas white rice is different.
-The rice has a nice nutty flavor that compliments the leeks.
+The rice has a nice nutty flavor that complements the leeks.
 With any other types of rice cooking, Rice and Beans, for example, would be ideal because you already have the perfect color combination.

 I always find more pleasure in cooking rice with spices.
 This type of rice requires spices and herbs.
 The common salt and pepper won’t do.
 Rice, this rich and flavorful, needs more.
 It requires the right combination of herbs.

 Herbs such as chive, parsley, scallions, and thyme add flavor and aroma to rice dishes.
 Garlic another player will add tons of flavor and is a favorite of mine.

 Enjoy this great Aromatic Red Rice with Leeks and Herbs recipe, and don’t forget to share your opinion and comments as usual.